 Task 1: Creating the principles and funding model of Finnish national hub.

 Task 2: Implementation of the Finnish hub.

-Review why clustering matters at the EU -level.
-The aim is to do a short outline of the European Cluster policy.
+Review why clustering matters at the EU level.
+The aim is to make a short outline of the European Cluster policy.